Lesson 9: Arrays

 **Challenge**

-Using the string array in the previous challenge, print out all the elements in the array.
-(Hint: You can use a for loop!)
+Using the `string` array in the previous challenge, print out all the elements in the array.
+(Hint: You can use a [for loop](https://codingmama.gitbook.io/csharp-for-beginners/lesson-8-loops#for-loop)!)